< Nursery Schools West Sussex Guide Secondary Schools >

 Primary schools in East Grinstead

-Faith schools are in continued demand and situated in the stunning High Weald is West Hoathly CofE Primary School where a huge percentage of children attain expected levels in English and maths.
+Faith schools are in continued demand and situated in the stunning High Weald is West Hoathly CofE Primary School where a good percentage of children achieve higher scores in English and maths.
 We’re told the school welcomes children from all faiths but does have a daily Christian element to its assemblies.

 Best state secondary schools in East Grinstead